shaikezam/shaikezam.github.io/article/hello_world_servlet.md

 Jetty is a lightweight servlet container that allows you to run servlets and web applications without the need for a separate server installation.

+### What is it `Jetty`
+[Jetty](https://eclipse.dev/jetty/ "Jetty") is a lightweight, open-source web server and servlet container written in Java.

+Jetty has a long history and is one of the oldest Java servlet containers still in active development.
+Over the years, Jetty has evolved into a versatile and highly performant web server that is used in a wide range of applications, from small embedded devices to large-scale web applications.

+One of the key features of Jetty is its embeddable nature, which allows it to be easily integrated into Java applications.

+This makes Jetty a popular choice for developers who want to build lightweight and modular web applications.

+Jetty also has a strong focus on performance and scalability, making it suitable for high-traffic websites and applications.

 ### Legacy `web.xml` vs Programming API

 The traditional approach to configuring servlets and web applications in Jakarta EE is to use the web.xml deployment descriptor.